November 30, 2021

-- Digital Format: The HCM 7th Edition will be the first edition of the HCM that will be available not only in printed format, but also in PDF and e-book formats that are hyperlinked and searchable.
+- Digital Format: The HCM 7th Edition will be the first edition of the HCM that will be available not only in printed format, but also in electronic e-book format that is hyperlinked and searchable.

 - New and Expanded Procedures: Content-wise, HCM 7.0 will incorporate significant additions or expansions to computational procedures resulting in updates to more than one third of HCM 6.0.

 - Errata: The HCM 7th Edition will address all errata and revisions from HCM 6.0.